Botulinum Toxin Type A (BoNTA)

 Botox Injection Training

-- Explain BoNTA’s mechanism of action that produces the chemical denervation of the muscle
+- Identify mechanism of action that produces the chemical denervation of the muscle

-- List the FDA approved and off label indications for a cosmetic BoNTA treatment
+- Define FDA approved on label and off label indications for a cosmetic treatment

-- Describe the function of the target muscles and opposing muscles when assessing a patient for a BoNTA treatment
+- Describe the function of the target muscles and opposing muscles when assessing a patient before treatment

-- Identify crucial components of the patient consultation and assessment prior to a BoNTA treatment
+- Recognize crucial components of the patient consultation prior to treatment

 It is the responsibility of every licensed medical professional to know and follow their own State guidelines and regulations relating to their area of practice.
 CMA does not take responsibility nor provides legal advice to students regarding state laws.
 Each attendee should direct questions pertaining to their practice to their state Regulatory Board.